 UL Standards are essential since it guarantees UL’s extensive safety research and scientific expertise.

-UL has more than a century of experience in the development of more than 1,500 Standards; UL is an accredited standards developer in the US and Canada.
+UL has more than a century of experience developing more than 1,500 Standards; UL is an accredited standards developer in the US and Canada.

-In extending its global public safety mission, UL Standards partners with national standards bodies in countries around the world to build a SAFER, more sustainable world.
+UL Standards partners with national standards bodies in countries worldwide to build a SAFER, more sustainable world in extending its global public safety mission.

 Additionally, a WALL MOUNT that meets UL Standards comes with a lifetime warranty and follow all the technical specifications recommended by the manufacturers.

 There is no need to worry if your TV mount comes with a lifetime warranty; look for the UL Standards log on the box.